KotaNakajima/rice_biomass_CNN/README.md

 # Rice Biomass CNN

 Rice Biomass CNN is a model to estimate the rice above ground biomass (biomass) based on RGB image of rice canopy.
 The model is developed based on more than 12,000 images of 31 cultivars.
-This project is the implementation of the paper "***".
+This project is the implementation of the paper "Biomass estimation of World Rice (<i>Oryza sativa</i> L.) Core Collection based on the convolutional neural network and digital images of canopy".

 ## Performance